1995parham-learning/1995parham-learning.github.io/content/Finance/Glossary.md

 ## Market Order

 A market order is an instruction by an investor to a broker to buy or sell stock shares, bonds, or other assets at the _best available price_ in the current financial market.

+A market order is an instruction to buy or sell a security immediately at the current price.